JamilahKassem/IQ_test_next/README.md

 - **Build or dev server errors**
   - Make sure `npm install` completed successfully.
   - Delete the `node_modules` folder and run `npm install` again if necessary.
-- **Database-related issues**
-  - Ensure the SQL file was imported correctly into your database.
-  - Confirm that the backend configuration (database name, user, password, host) matches your database setup.
 ```